Bharatiya Janata Party – Kerala

-The party currently holds 1 seat in the Lok Sabha but no seats in the Rajya Sabha from the state, since it does not have any seats in the Kerala Legislative Assembly.

 The party won its first ever MLA from Kerala in 2016 when party veteran O. Rajagopal defeated V. Sivankutty of the CPI(M) in Nemom.
 However, the party lost the Nemom seat in the 2021 election by a narrow margin.
-The party won its first-ever Lok Sabha MP from the state in 2024 when actor-turned politician Suresh Gopi defeated V. S. Sunil Kumar of the CPI(M) in Thrissur by a margin of 74,686 votes, marking a significant event for the party in Kerala that has historically been dominated by the Communist-led LDF and Congress-led UDF.So many politicians from LDF and UDF has merged to BJP nowadays.Palode Santhosh (former LDF district convenor) and other senior politicians from LDF & UDF has merged on BJP in July 2,2023.
+The party won its first-ever Lok Sabha MP from the state in 2024 when actor-turned politician Suresh Gopi defeated V. S. Sunil Kumar of the CPI(M) in Thrissur by a margin of 74,686 votes, marking a significant event for the party in Kerala that has historically been dominated by the Communist-led LDF and Congress-led UDF.

 History

 The BJP's roots in Kerala trace back to the Bharatiya Jana Sangh, established in 1951.
 After the formation of BJP in 1980, the Kerala unit was officially organized, aiming to expand the party's ideology in a state dominated by the Congress and Left parties.